-Ukraine, which held an early presidential election on Sunday, May 25, 2014, following the impeachment of President Viktor Yanukovych by the country's unicameral Parliament, the Verkhovna Rada or Supreme Council last February 22, returns to the polls for a parliamentary election on Sunday, October 26, 2014.
+Ukraine, which held an early presidential election on Sunday, May 25, 2014, following the impeachment of President Viktor Yanukovych by the country's unicameral Parliament, the Verkhovna Rada or Supreme Council on February 22 of that year, returned to the polls for a parliamentary election on Sunday, October 26, 2014.
 Political developments from 1991 to 2010 are reviewed in Ukraine holds an early parliamentary election and Ukraine's 2010 presidential election: another power struggle to follow?, both published on Global Economy Matters.

-Nationwide, regional- and (for 2004, 2010 and 2014) district-level results are available here for the following presidential and legislative elections:
+Nationwide, regional- and (for 2004, 2010 and 2014 presidential vote only) district-level results are available here for the following presidential and legislative elections:

-The election statistics presented in this space - which (for 2004, 2010 and 2014) now include the special district (No. 226) set aside for Ukrainians abroad - come from results published by Ukraine's Central Election Commission, which has detailed 2014 presidential election results available in Ukrainian here, updated as of May 31, 2014.
+The election statistics presented in this space - which for the 2004, 2010 and 2014 presidential elections now include the special district (No. 226) set aside for Ukrainians abroad - come from results published by Ukraine's Central Election Commission, which has has detailed 2014 Supreme Council election results available in Ukrainian and English.
 Note that for the Commission's pages to display properly on web browsers running under Windows-based operating systems, it may be necessary to manually set the character encoding to Cyrillic (Windows-1251).

 Álvarez-Rivera.
 All Rights Reserved.